Damntoochill/Learning-ML/README.md

 ## Day 41 : February 7, 2019

+**Today's Progress** : Finished reading the second chapter in the book **Hands on Machine Learning with Scikit Learn and Tensorflow** and implemented the code.

 ## Day 42 : February 8, 2019

 ## Day 43 : February 9, 2019